The IDEA School is accessible to ALL families, regardless of income. It is a commitment we’ve kept since Day One! You qualify for Flex Tuition.

 For friends/family who want to help you —

-NOTE: Regardless of the tax year for which the donor claims the Tax Credit, the funds they donate through IBE that are recommended for your child will be available to help pay your tuition bills in current and future school years.
-In other words, any funds not used/needed for your current Flex Tuition obligation this year automatically stay at IBE in your child’s name for future school years — accessible for tuition at qualifying schools all the way through 12th grade.
+NOTE: Regardless of the tax year for which the donor claims the Tax Credit, the funds they donate through IBE that are recommended for your child will be available to help reduce your remaining Flex Tuition balance right away — beginning the month after the donation is made.

 STATE LAW:

-Per state law, a taxpayer may not support his/her own dependent with a tax credit donation.
+Per state law, a taxpayer may not support his/her own dependent with a recommended-funds tax credit donation.
 Additionally, a taxpayer may not “swap” tax credit donations with another taxpayer in order to benefit either taxpayer’s dependents.

 ~~~